matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.16.37 Constructor with Dep.](Components/00.16.37.jpg)

 Now when I construct this component, I'm going to add something new.
-I'm going to use this function that's in my library called using.
+I'm going to use this function that's in my library called `using`.

 ![00.16.47 Constructor with Dep. - build slide](Components/00.16.47.jpg)